 We love the Dolly Parton and RuPaul Mural, appropriately overlooking Beauty Parade salon in West Asheville (783 Haywood Road).

 See 2015 "Burners and Barbecue" creation, a tribute to the Big Lebowski at Sky Lanes Bowling (1477 Patton Avenue).
 Read about the Asheville Mural Project below!

 Enjoy a beer on the outdoor patio of The Odditorium Bar and study the details of the 2014 Burners and Barbecue "Wild West Asheville" mural at 1045 Haywood Road.

 At Hall Fletcher Elementary (60 Ridgelawn Rd, Asheville), artists Ian Wilkinson and Alex Irvine spent a month in 2013 in the classrooms with fourth-graders to design this mural, bringing excitement and beauty to one of our poorest schools.

 River Arts District

-Located by the parking area for White Duck Taco (1 Roberts Street), Good Vibes cover an old silo beside a changing collage of graffiti.
+Located by the parking area for a restaurant and studio (1 Roberts Street), the local's favorite "Stay Weird" mantra cover an old silo beside a changing collage of graffiti.
 Graffiti has evolved into many, continuously changing canvases throughout the River Arts District (some legally painted and some not!).
 Many express underlying social messages or expressions of the artist at the time.
 Read more about the River Arts District.

-A new project in 2016 in the River Arts District is called Foundation Walls, a place where graffiti artists are encouraged to paint the outside walls of some old warehouses at 339 Old Lyman Street.
+Located in the River Arts District, Foundation Walls is a place where graffiti artists are encouraged to paint the outside walls of some old warehouses at 339 Old Lyman Street.
 This dirt road leads to a new skate park.
 These huge canvases with ever-changing designs are spread over 13 acres.
+Behind Village Potters.